dheeraj1780/dheeraj1780/README.md

 I believe in the power of continuous learning and expanding my skill set.
 Currently, I'm engaged in:

 - 🌐 Developing web applications using HTML, CSS, and Python and also currently immersed in the development of a comprehensive Projects using Java technologies.
 Leveraging Java servlets, JSP (JavaServer Pages), JSTL (JavaServer Pages Standard Tag Library)
+- Also developed and assisted in projects having MERN Stack.
 - 🤝 Exploring APIs to enhance functionality and connectivity
 - 🚀 Diving into the basics of machine learning and AI